kbrugh/meditation/README.md

 ==========
 **WARNING** especially to people with known photosenitive epilepsy: running this script irresponsibly could result in seizures.
-It is a tool, *and tools can be dangerous*, so please talk to your doctor, do your research, and be careful.
+It is a power tool, *and power tools can be dangerous*, so please talk to your doctor, do your research, and be careful.

 This app does not make any medical or therapeutic claims.
 Rather, the goal of this app is to provide a small contribution, a new tool for meditation, learning, and self-improvement.